Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/03-endpoint-detection/README.md

 The PowerShell commands used in the simulation — `Get-LocalUser`, `Get-ChildItem`, `Compress-Archive` — are built-in Windows tools used by administrators routinely.
 MDE can flag encoded command-line arguments, but the noise-to-signal ratio for that detection is high in a real enterprise.
 The specific commands involved in the simulation would not have fired an alert if run in plaintext.

-What makes this resolvable is context from another domain: if I know from the identity domain that the session running these commands was initiated by an account that authenticated from a Tor exit node 20 minutes ago, every action taken by that account is immediately suspect.
+What makes this resolvable is context from another domain: If I know from the identity domain that the session running these commands was initiated by an account that authenticated from a Tor exit node 20 minutes ago, every action taken by that account is immediately suspect.
 The commands themselves haven't changed.
 Their risk classification has.

 That's the living-off-the-land detection problem.
 And it's why the cross-domain correlation in Phase 4 matters.